Patient education: Chronic obstructive pulmonary disease (COPD) treatments (Beyond the Basics)

 CHRONIC OBSTRUCTIVE PULMONARY DISEASE OVERVIEW

-COPD, or chronic obstructive pulmonary disease, is a condition in which the airways in the lungs become damaged, making it increasingly difficult for air to pass in and out.
+COPD, or chronic obstructive pulmonary disease, is a condition in which the airways in the lungs become damaged, making it increasingly difficult for air to move in and out.

 There are two major kinds of damage that can cause COPD: